By Dr. Reuven Sussman, Senior Research Manager, Behavior & Human Dimensions Program

 In a world of 280-character tweets, people have limited attention spans.
 So to nudge them toward making energy efficiency upgrades, home assessment reports need to grab their attention in the first few pages, according to ACEEE research that evaluated the eye-tracking habits of potential customers.

-Expert comments reflected ACEEE’s findings from the eye-tracking study.
+In addition, expert comments reflected ACEEE’s findings from the eye-tracking study.
 Information presented first receives more attention, regardless of how interesting or important it is.
-Reports should begin with a personalized narrative summary along with key tables to ensure the customer can quickly make an informed decision.
+Furthermore, reports should begin with a personalized narrative summary along with key tables to ensure the customer can quickly make an informed decision.
 Interested customers can always look in the back of the report or an appendix for more details…

 To read the report, visit: https://www2.aceee.org/